-To initiate an inquiry, the Associate Provost of Academic Affairs shall (1) inform the Executive Committee of the University Senate of the need for an inquiry, and (2) notify the respondent of the charges and the process that will follow.
-Notification will be made in writing and copies will be securely maintained and held confidential in the office of the Associate Provost of Academic Affairs.
+To initiate an inquiry, the Associate Provost and Dean of the Graduate School shall (1) inform the Executive Committee of the University Senate of the need for an inquiry, and (2) notify the respondent of the charges and the process that will follow.
+Notification will be made in writing and copies will be securely maintained and held confidential in the office of the Associate Provost and Dean of the Graduate School.
 The only role of the Executive Committee of the University Senate is to promptly form the Research Standards Committee.
-The Associate Provost of Academic Affairs should provide the Executive Committee with the information necessary for the appointment of Research Standards Committee that is neutral and possesses the needed expertise for the case.
+The Associate Provost and Dean of the Graduate School should provide the Executive Committee with the information necessary for the appointment of Research Standards Committee that is neutral and possesses the needed expertise for the case.